JohnCowgillData/automated-invoice-processing/README.md

 * Generate detailed processing logs and audit reports.
 * Integrate directly with ERP or accounting system APIs where available instead of producing intermediate Excel files.
 * Incorporate AI-assisted document understanding to improve handling of previously unseen invoice formats.

 ---

+## Privacy Note

+This repository is an anonymized portfolio case study.
+Vendor names, client/company details, accounting system information, source files, and proprietary data have been removed or replaced.

+## Project Status

+Portfolio case study.
+Source code is not included due to employer confidentiality and proprietary system details.
+Screenshots and documentation are provided to demonstrate the workflow, business problem, automation design, and finance process improvement.

+## Professional Context

+This project demonstrates my approach to solving business problems through automation.
+Rather than automating a single task, the solution transformed a repetitive accounts payable workflow into a structured, repeatable process that reduced manual effort while improving consistency and data quality.

+---